chrislernunes/Volatility-arbitrage/README.md

 # BankNifty Dispersion Trading Strategy

-Volatility arbitrage backtest on BankNifty and its constituents (Jul–Dec 2017).
+Volatility arbitrage backtest on BankNifty and its constituents (Oct 2024 – Dec 2025).

 ---